slacky1965/web_server_uploader_esp8266/README.md

 * In order to test the file server demo
 	1. run `make monitor` and note down the IP assigned to your ESP module.
 The default port is 80
 	2. test the example interactively on a web browser (assuming IP is 192.168.100.40):
-		1. open path `http://192.168.100.40` or `http://192.168.100.40/index.html` to see an HTML web page with upload menu
+		a. open path `http://192.168.100.40` or `http://192.168.100.40/index.html` to see an HTML web page with upload menu
-       		2. use the file upload form on the webpage to select and upload a file to the server
+       		b. use the file upload form on the webpage to select and upload a file to the server
-       		3. uploading a firmware file or html files (\*.html, \*.css, \*.js or other)
+       		c. uploading a firmware file or html files (\*.html, \*.css, \*.js or other)

 * `make cleanall` - default clean and clean `mkspiffs`